PerseusW/Hadoop/3 MapReduce/EnvironmentSetup.md

 ### Installing JDK

-Installing JDK is the first step to running Hadoop, since Hadoop is implemented in Java, although Hadoop does provide C++ API.
-There are two choices to choose from:
+Hadoop is implemented in Java, so this is the first step to running Hadoop.

 1. OpenJDK (Recommended for Linux first timers)
-2. OracleJDK (Recommended if you want to customize paths)
+2. OracleJDK (Personally Recommended)

 #### OpenJDK